 Letters of evaluation

-- Required letters of evaluation (3) include: a letter from the dean of the dental school from which applicant graduated, a letter from applicant's dental school faculty and a letter from a shadowing experience, preferably within the U.S. *Academic letters of recommendation cannot be more than two years old and are non-negotiable.
+- Required letters of evaluation (3) include: a letter from one of the Deans of the dental school from which applicant graduated, a letter from applicant's dental school faculty and a letter from a shadowing experience, preferably within the U.S. *Academic letters of recommendation cannot be more than two years old and are non-negotiable.

 Transcripts and evaluations